trevorkerney/C-Data-Structure-Libraries/Data Structures/TBinaryTree/README.md

 ```
 explspec short TBinaryTree<myType>::compare(const myType& obj1, const myType& obj2) const
 ```
-The body of this function should return 1 if obj1 is greater than obj2, 0 if equal, and -1 if lesser.
+The body of this method should return 1 if obj1 is greater than obj2, 0 if equal, and -1 if lesser.

 This must be implemented after the inclusion of TBinaryTree and before the use of any of TBinaryTree's methods.